-The provisions of this section do not apply to the woman upon whom the abortion is performed or attempted.
+These penalty provisions do not apply to the woman upon whom the abortion is performed or attempted.

 Civil Action

 A civil action with appropriate relief for any violation of the requirements for care and reporting could only be filed by the woman upon whom the abortion or attempted abortion was performed; the father of the child born alive; and, if the woman is not at least 18 years of age at the time the abortion or attempted abortion is performed, the parents or custodial guardian of the woman.